 Established the County and Municipal Government Capital Improvement Trust Fund and the Alabama Capital Improvement Trust Fund; redistributed 35% of the oil and gas capital payments in the previous fiscal year to the County and Municipal Government Capital Improvement Trust Fund (7%) and the Alabama Capital Improvement Trust Fund (28%); and approved the issuance of general obligation bonds in an aggregate principal amount not exceeding \$350 million for the purposes of: (1) making capital improvements to the state dock facilities at the Port of Mobile; (2) promoting economic development and industrial recruitment in the state; (3) providing the local government match monies required to issue federal grant revenue bonds for road and bridge improvements; and (4) providing funds to municipal governments for infrastructure improvements.
 (See also "Alabama Trust Fund").
 Amendment No. 796 to the Constitution of Alabama of 1901, now appearing as Section 219.041 of the Official Recompilation of the Constitution of Alabama of 1901, as amended (proposed by Act 07-05, proclaimed ratified June 28, 2007).

 Increased the bonding authority under Amendment 666 above to an amount not exceeding \$750 million.
-(See also "DEPOSITS - Alabama Trust Fund").
+(See also "Deposits - Alabama Trust Fund").

-Amendment No. 856 to the Constitution of Alabama of 1901, as amended (proposed by Act 12-490, proclaimed ratified October 10, 2012).
+Amendment No. 856 to the Constitution of Alabama of 1901, now appearing as Section 219.09 of the Official Recompilation of the Constitution of Alabama of 1901, as amended (proposed by Act 12-490, proclaimed ratified October 10, 2012).

 Established a new annual spending policy for the Alabama Trust Fund, beginning with the state's 2013 fiscal year, to distribute 33% of the previous year's oil and gas capital payments and 5% of the average value of the Alabama Trust Fund investment portfolio over the previous three years.
-(See also "DEPOSITS -- Alabama Trust Fund").
+(See also "Deposits - Alabama Trust Fund").